Data security procedures for researchers

 For researchers at MIT, Dr. Micah Altman, Director of Research at MIT Libraries regularly presents talks on Managing Confidential Data.

-MIT's Information Systems & Technology Department provides resources on:
+MIT's Information Systems & Technology Department (MIT internal resource) provides resources on:

 Harvard University’s Research Data Security Policy (HRDSP) is an excellent resource for security level classification and security requirement examples.